kaije/dev-bookshelf/currently-reading.md

 ---
 layout: default
-title: "Currently reading"
+title: "Dev Bookshelf"
 ---
-# Currently reading
+# Read in 2021

 {% for book in site.data.books %}
   <p>